vimuchiaroni/jenkins_docker_pipeline/README.md

 # Deploy a docker application to a dockerHost

-This project is intended to deploy a docker api to a docker host.
+This project is intended to deploy a docker api application to a docker host.

 ## Pipeline variables that need to be set in the Jenkins file